smooshkid/KQL/README.md

-Collection of shared and custom KWL queries for all this information security.
+Collection of shared and custom KQL queries for all things information security.